 Grief is the normal and natural reaction to any significant loss, whether that is a bereavement loss or a non-death loss.
-Family members of those living with substance use disorders often experience deep ambiguous loss, a type of grief that is often misunderstood by professionals and can prove incredibly complex for families.
-The first half of this session will assist professionals in understanding and providing support to families coping with this non-death grief.
+Family members of those with substance use disorders often experience deep ambiguous loss, a type of grief often misunderstood by professionals and can prove incredibly complex for families.
+The first half of this is designed to understand and provide strategies for families grieving loved ones who are living with substance use disorders.

 - Define grief and explore the impact of grief both before and after a death to overdose or other substance-related cause.

 - Identify key indicators of ambiguous grief and introduce therapeutic and psychoeducational interventions to ease the stress of ambiguous loss for families with loved one(s) with substance use disorders.